tari-labs/tari-university/layer2scaling/layer2scaling-landscape/layer2scaling-survey.md

 ### #4 Masternodes
 #### What is it?

-A masternode (MN) is a server on a dencentralised network.[7]
+A masternode (MN) is a server on a dencentralised network [7].
 It is utilized to complete unique functions in ways ordinary nodes cannot.
-It can be used for features like direct send/instant transactions or private transactions.[8]
+It can be used for features like direct send/instant transactions or private transactions [8].

 Because of their increased capabilities, masternodes typically require a sizable investment in order to run.
-However, masternode operators are incentivised, and are rewarded by earning portions of block rewards in the cryptocurrency they are facilitating.[8]
+However, masternode operators are incentivised, and are rewarded by earning portions of block rewards in the cryptocurrency they are facilitating.
+[8]

 Masternodes will get the standard return on their stakes.
 But will also be entitled to a portion of the transaction fees.
-Allowing for a greater ROI.[10]
+Allowing for a greater ROI.
+[10]

 **Dash Example**
 Dash was the first cryptocurrency to implement the masternode model into its protocol.
 Under what Dash calls its proof of service algorithm, a second tier network of masternodes exists alongside a first tier network of miners to achieve distributed consensus on the blockchain.
 This two tiered system ensures that proof of service and proof of work preform symbiotic maintenance of Dash’s network.
 A masternode for Dash, for example, requires 1,000 DASH.